Information Technology Management

 - Students choosing to major in some other academic area may also chose to minor in Information Technology Management.
 An information technology management minor gives students a general background in technology, computer applications, services, and systems.

-- Information Technology Management degree program is offered on-campus and <link>online.
+- Information Technology Management degree program is offered on-campus and online and can be combined with the new Cybersecurity & Information Assurance minor.

 Program Requirements & Curriculum